python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 #### What to expect on the assessment

 For the graded assignment...
-- You'll have access to this lesson and your own notes.
+- You'll have access to this lesson, your own notes, and the Hack RF Docs.
+You will not be allowed to use any other resources.
+- You'll be expected to be able to use the metric prefixes kilo, Mega, and Giga.
+For example, if the assignment says "Tune to 350 MHz", you'll need to be able to convert that to `350e6 Hz` or `0.35 GHz`.
+As a reminder, you will not be allowed to use online converter tools.
-- You'll be expected to know the name and meaning of each of the parameters that is settable using a method (such as `set_if_gain`).
+- You'll be expected to know the name and meaning of each of the parameters that is settable using a method (such as `set_if_gain`), ***including those which are not mentioned in the lesson above***.
+  - If you need help finding the list of available methods, ask an instructor.
 - You'll be asked to create Marimo UI elements that control specific parameters, similar to the `cfslider` above.
   - The Marimo UI elements will be limited to any that you've seen in this lesson or any previous lessons.
 - You'll be expected to know the Hack RF's limitations for each settable parameter in order to adjust the associated settings in the UI elements.
 For example, Marimo sliders have a `step` parameter, and the HackRF One requires a Rx IF Gain step value of 8.[^2]